Detailed guides to painful problems, treatments & more

 Mornings were the most frequent time of day for back pain onset, with 35.2% of participants (n=352) reporting pain onset between 7:00 AM and 10:00 AM (Figure 2).
 Only 3.7% of participants (n=37) reported pain onset between mid- night and 5:00 AM, with a large increase in reports from 6:00 AM.

-3. IBP and spondyloarthritis are umbrella concepts for several other rheumatic (inflammatory) diseases, including ankylosing spondylitis, reactive arthritis, psoriatic arthritis, inflammatory bowel disease-related arthritis.
+3. IBP and spondyloarthritis are umbrella concepts for several similar rheumatic (inflammatory) diseases that affect the spine and closely related joints, including ankylosing spondylitis, reactive arthritis, psoriatic arthritis, inflammatory bowel disease-related arthritis.
 There are also cases that can’t be classified: “generic” spondyloarthritis.
-Although it develops slowly, this is one of the rare scary causes of back pain.
-You don’t want this diagnosis.
+Although it develops slowly, and doesn’t necessarily get serious, this is one of the scarier causes of back pain.
+No explanation for back pain is preferable to this explanation.

 4. Arnbak 2016, op. cit.
 82% of more than 700 patients with chronic low back pain reported “morning stiffness” — practically everyone! — but only 11% actually had spondyloarthritis (according to ASAS criteria).
 Only 10% felt that their pain was worst in the morning.
 Although these and other inflammatory back pain signs were significantly associated with spondyloarthritis, there’s just too much overlap with other kinds of back pain for morning symptoms to actually identify spondyloarthritis.